0-Justin-ng/Lyrics_and_popularity/README.md

 # Lyrics and Spotify Popularity

+## Introduction
 This project will attempt to predict Spotify popularity based on views using various representations of song lyrics.

+## Data Source
 The dataset can be found [here](https://www.cs.cornell.edu/~arb/data/genius-expertise/).
+Additional popularity data and track genre was obtained using the Spotify Web Developer API.